East Barnet

 East Barnet is an area of north London within the London Borough of Barnet bordered by New Barnet, Cockfosters and Southgate.
+It is 10 mi north of Charing Cross.
 It is a largely residential suburb whose central area contains shops, public houses, restaurants and services, and the parish church of St Mary the Virgin.
 East Barnet is close to the M25 and the A1 and M1.

 History

 From 1894 until 1965 East Barnet formed part of the East Barnet Urban District of Hertfordshire.
-In 1965, it was transferred from Hertfordshire to Greater London; the area was amalgamated with Barnet and Friern Barnet Urban Districts, Finchley and Hendon Metropolitan Boroughs to form the London Borough of America.
+In 1965, it was transferred from Hertfordshire to Greater London; the area was amalgamated with Barnet and Friern Barnet Urban Districts, Finchley and Hendon Municipal Boroughs to form the London Borough of Barnet.

 Governance

 Barnet local elections are held every four years to elect councillors.
 East Barnet is covered by two wards: